The Diefenbunker Cold War Museum is located in the township of Carp about 20 minutes west of Ottawa, Canada.

 The gold vault is, well, a big vault with a bank safe door to get in.
 What is different about this vault from your local S&L's vault is its size.
 It is very wide and very tall, tall enough to contain all of Canada's gold reserves.
 Another interesting feature is a secondary vault door that was necessary to install to allow pressure equalization between the chamber and the outside atmosphere.
 Apparently the main door is air tight enough that if there is much of a change of barometric pressure, the suction or pressure on the door is enough that it cannot be opened.
 So there is this smaller door with an air valve that can be opened to equalize the pressures and allow the main door to be opened.
 Another curiosity about the gold vault is the narrow corridor that surrounds all four walls floor to ceiling.
 There are mirrors at each corner and a guard can look and see anyone who is in the corridor at any point from any other point.
 It seems kind of silly, at the bottom of a reinforced bunker with a heavily guarded entrance.
 But the purpose of this corridor is to be able to detect and repel anyone trying to tunnel through the walls of the vault to steal the gold.
 It does make sense, but a heist of that magnitude would require a great deal of resources to pull off.

-The operating theater is just that.
+The operating theater in the Diefenbunker Museum is just that.
 Medical facilities designed for surgeries with an exam room, dental office, x-ray room and other medical offices and equipment.
 All of the equipment has been scrounged from around the country by the museum's very resourceful staff and volunteers.
 DK:

 And is representative to the equipment that was originally there.